umair-anjum/Quiz-App/README.md

 # Quiz-App-Android-Firebase
-This App is deveoped to make manual quiz to make it online and access it from anywhere.
+This App is deveoped to make manual quiz to make it online and access to multiple users to check his/her results.

 ## How to use
 - Clone this project